Deepan-Karmakar/p5.js-tutorial/Development.md

 `examples/` Contains code examples including a port of all of Dan Shiffman's [Learning Processing](learningprocessing.com), as well as an empty-empty example that demonstrates setting up a sketch, and examples related to specific [tutorials](https://github.com/lmccart/p5.js/wiki/Tutorials).

-`api.md` Contains most up to date record of everything implemented.
-PLEASE UPDATE THIS IF YOU CHANGE THE API!

-`api-progress.md` Contains the status of the API, including implemented, removed, still to do.

 ###Testing

 With all new functions implemented, please include unit tests and inline documentation.
 A good example for how to format and write inline documentation can be seen in [PImage](https://github.com/lmccart/p5.js/blob/master/src/image/image.js).
 Examples of unit tests can be found in the [test/unit](https://github.com/lmccart/p5.js/tree/master/test/unit) directory.
 Directions for adding your own tests and including them are below.